 For CPAP intolerant cases or mild to moderate cases, an oral appliance is a good alternative.
 These appliances are custom fit to your bite for maximum ease and comfort in wearing.

 It’s designed to gently move your jaw into the correct position so your breathing passage is no longer obstructed.
 Not only will it eliminate your snoring and wake episodes, but you’ll get a full night’s sleep with lots of oxygen.
-You’ll wake up refreshed for the first time in a while.
+You’ll find that you wake up refreshed finally.

 If you snore or suspect you suffer from sleep apnea, you may call our office to schedule an appointment or click here to request an appointment online.